FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R4

-Version control is just a way to track your files over time and share them.
-This allows you to go back to older versions when something goes wrong, see what changed when and why, collaborate on a single piece of work with a bunch of people.
+Version control is a way to track files over time and share them.
+This allows access to earlier versions of a file(s) if and when required.
+It therefore enables us to make changes to the content of a file, view it's change log and collaborate on a single piece of work with a bunch of people.

-Version control is just a way of backing up your files, before making changes to it.
-Most people would have cooked up their own version control system, without realizing there are tools built by others which takes the task much more organized and systematic.

 ..
 L4